martmaiste/rockstor/nextcloud/README.md

 Go to Rock-Ons menu and click the Update button.
 Find the Nextcloud Rock-On and click Install.

-Select the correct shares and make sure that SSL port is 443.
+Select the correct shares and make sure that HTTP port is 80 and HTTPS port is 443.
+Otherwise the Let's Encrypt challange will not pass.

 Optionally you may want to open two shell windows and observe the installation process.
 In one shell window type: